RosettaCommons/documentation/Metals.md

 * Import a PDB file describing a metalloprotein, and then do something to it (_e.g._ design a binder, redesign a loop, relax the structure, _etc._).
 This documentation is intended for this case.

 ## What is Rosetta's default behavior, and why is this a problem?
 By default, Rosetta is able to recognize most of the metal ions commonly found in proteins (Zn, Cu, Fe, Mg, Na, K, Ca, _etc._).
 On import, however, Rosetta knows nothing about the covalent connectivity between the metal ion and surrounding amino acid residues.
-As the foldtree is set up, the metal is added by a jump to the spatially closest metal-binding residue that precedes it in linear sequence.
-This means that if the protein's backbone is moved, the metal will remain close to that residue (though not necessarily close to its side-chain, should that move).
+As the foldtree is set up, the metal is added by a jump, rooted to the first residue.
+This isn't ideal, since it means that a small change in the backbone conformation anywhere will not pull the metal along with the surrounding residues.

 Because Rosetta knows nothing about metal ion covalent geometry by default, the scoring function will consider van der Waals interactions between the metal ion and surrounding side-chains, meaning that Rosetta will think that it is clashing horribly, yielding huge energy values.
 Relaxing the structure will push all surrounding side-chains away from the metal, and could result in the metal moving away from the rest of the structure.
 We probably don't want that.